 In reality, peoples social behavior changes to avoid infection so the rate of infection changes over time beta(t) and so does Infections per person Ipp(t).

 It has become clear that there is a large number of "hidden" infected individuals who are asymptomatic and are not caught by current US testing that is mostly limited to asymptomatic.
 At current testing levels, the number of asymptomatic people caught by random chance is very low.
-CDC estimate is that 7x more individuals are asymptomatic infected than symptomatic.
-The hidden asymptomatic populations do not affect the dynamics of infection at all in the early stages, and then only if the asymptomatic infection provides immunity.
+Estimates vary, but using a ratio of protected = 4 x symptomatic (Asymp : Symp = 3:1) as noted below.